The First Motor Carriage in England

 Evelyn Ellis deliberately encouraged other people to take an interest in his activities, and was certainly very influential.
 In February 1896 he gave H.R.H. the Prince of Wales (afterwards Edward VII) his first drive in a car and it is likely that John Douglas Scott-Montagu, the founder of Beaulieu Motor Museum, would have been aware of Ellis’s activities at Rosenau since his family owned Ditton Park in Datchet.

 The 1895 Panhard Survives

-In 1996 the Veteran Car Club of Great Britain organised a Centenary Brighton Run, at which Evelyn Ellis’s Panhard-Levassour made a guest appearance as a static display.
+Ellis’s original vehicle was given to the Science Museum in 1910 by the RAC.
+In 1996 the Veteran Car Club of Great Britain organised a Centenary Brighton Run, at which the Panhard-Levassour made a guest appearance as a static display.
 The photo (left) shows Ellis’s grandaughter Miss Denise Critchley-Salmonson (daughter of Mary Ellis) with Neil Cossons, Director of the Science Museum.